rocky-linux/documentation/docs/guides/network/librenms_monitoring_server.md

 #### Firewall

 If you are running a server, then you **are** running a firewall, right?
-We are assuming _iptables_ as noted above, so we need to modify our firewall configuration, (in this case, /etc/firewall.conf) and add access for UDP and ICMP traffic coming from the monitoring server.
-If you are running _firewalld_, just substitute in the appropriate rules for _firewalld_.
-Here's a rule set for our example server:
+If you are running _firewalld_ (as you should be) we will assume that we are using the "trusted" zone here and we just want to allow all traffic from our monitoring server, 192.168.1.140:

 ```
-#!/bin/sh
-#
-#IPTABLES=/usr/sbin/iptables

-#  Unless specified, the defaults for OUTPUT is ACCEPT
-#    The default for FORWARD and INPUT is DROP
-#
-echo "   clearing any existing rules and setting default policy.."
-iptables -F INPUT
-iptables -P INPUT DROP
-iptables -A INPUT -p icmp --icmp-type 8 -s 192.168.1.140 -j ACCEPT
-iptables -A INPUT -p udp -m udp -s 192.168.1.140 -j ACCEPT
-iptables -A INPUT -p tcp -m tcp -s 192.168.1.0/24 --dport 22 -j ACCEPT
-iptables -A INPUT -i lo -j ACCEPT
-iptables -A INPUT -m state --state ESTABLISHED,RELATED -j ACCEPT
-iptables -A INPUT -p tcp -j REJECT --reject-with tcp-reset
-iptables -A INPUT -p udp -j REJECT --reject-with icmp-port-unreachable

-/usr/sbin/service iptables save
+firewall-cmd --zone=trusted --add-source=192.168.1.140 --permanent
 ```

-If you are new to this particular _iptables_ concept, the /etc/firewall.conf is executable, and it's our way of making changes to the saved _iptables_ rules that will be restored on boot.
-In the above example, we are allowing "ping" and UDP traffic from our monitoring server and SSH from our local network.
-Many other rules may be necessary for your server functions, perhaps http rules or mysql port allow rules, etc. Once you've made the changes to /etc/firewall.conf, execute it with:

-`/etc/firewall.conf`
+Again, we assumed the "trusted" zone here, but you may want something else, even "public", just consder your rules and their affects before adding them in.

 ## Adding The Devices In Librenms